BigQuery Lens

 Recommendations

-The Recommendations widget shows actionable insights to BigQuery optimizations relevant to your usage.
-You can select each individual recommendation to see the details.
+The Recommendations widget shows actionable insights into BigQuery optimizations that are relevant to your usage.
+You can select individual recommendations to see the details.

 Compute recommendations